bradleycamacho/training-repo/README.md

 A sandbox to train writers on basic GH workflows and mess with tools.

-Please feel fr33 to make as many changes and PRs as you want.
-This repo does literally nothingnothing, so there is nothing to break :)
+Please feel free to make as many changes and PRs as you want.
+This repo does literally nothing, so there is nothing to break :)